-Students are expected to attend every lecture and take notes.
-Lecture videos will be available in Component Checklists in Brightspace.
+The best way to approach this course is to work throught the material in the order it is presented inside the Component Checklists.
+Each component is "unlocked" by checking off every item in the preceeding checklist, starting with the Orientation Checklist.
 Students may choose to preview/review videos for further learning enhancement.
 All students will be required to submit homework in ALEKS (detailed below in the Course Grading Information section).
 Be sure to work through material in the order it appears in each component in the Calendar.
 Also make note of the times when the workload is heavier than usual and plan accordingly.
 See the Orentiation Document in Brightspace for more detailed information.
 There is no extra credit.

 Active participation in class (asking questions, answering questions based on reading and lecture) leads to improved test scores, rendering extra credit unnecessary.